jbuchermn/pywm/README.md

 - Firefox background popups
 - Moveable and resizable popups
-- Send wlr_surface_send_enter at proper place --> Fixes alacrittys unawareness of dpi
-- Use sorting for z-index logic

 - Cursor not displayed initially
 - Clipboard
 - Change cursor (in general + e.g. when over a link)